TorsteinAE/Deep-Learning-for-Tabular-Data/README.md

 It also recomends starting with endambles of decision trees, but says that when the dataset has some important high-cardinality categorical variables, or there are columns that would be best understood with neural networks, to also try deep learning.

-Overview of deep learning methods for tabular data via embeddings
+Deep learning methods for tabular data via embeddings involve representing categorical variables as continuous vectors, or embeddings, which are then used as inputs to neural networks.
+This approach has been shown to improve the performance of neural networks on tabular data.

 # III.
 Data Collection and Preparation